phylor/webdav-ssl-docker/README.md

 Provides WebDAV access via SSL.
 You need to prepare your own password file and provide your own certificate/key.

+This repository has been originally forked from https://github.com/groob/docker-webdav.

 ## Create Password File

     htpasswd -c htpasswd username